jstdk/starter/README.md

   - OpenSans fonts
 - Fully responsive for mobile, web, desktop (Linux, Mac & Windows), all with one codebase
 - Secure storage for secrets like salts
+- Includes local authentication (FaceID / Touch)
+- Includes deep linking to specific pages in the app

 ## Make the backend work
 Create a .env file in the project root to and your Supabase key & url.
 The starter uses the following schema that needs to be injected in the SQL menu in your Supabase account